codiechanel/gitbook-demo/flex.md

 Divides your child views evenly.
 So if you have two child views for example, each view will get 50% of the screen.
 ## space-between
 It will divide the container by the number of child views, and fill that space.
+## alignSelf
+alignSelf works on the view itself not on its child views.